Runik-3/builder/README.md

 # Runik Builder

-A library that generates e-reader compatible dictionaries from MediaWikis.
+A library that generates e-reader compatible dictionaries for your favourite fictional works using MediaWikis.

+Using the content from MediaWiki sites, Builder parses each page as a dictionary entry -- the title of the page becomes the word, and the content becomes the definition.

 ## CLI use